 Abbreviations: to improve clarity and readability, abbreviations should be used very sparingly.
-Only use for terms appearing regularly (more than 3 times) throughout the text.
+Only use for terms appearing regularly throughout the text.
 At first appearance, an abbreviated term should be written out in full, with the abbreviation following immediately in parentheses.
 Use the abbreviation consistently thereafter.
 Do not abbreviate single words.
 Do not use abbreviations in titles.

+Abstract: abbreviations should only be used in the abstract if the term is used again at least 3 times, or for long terms to improve readability.
+Do not use abbreviations solely to limit the word count.
 Tables and figures: Abbreviations may be used in tables and figures if they are defined in the table footnotes and figure legends.